nikshen/OverBond_Assessment/README.md

 ### Testing

 Code in production should be tested, as this guarantees expected behaviour and functionality, as well as  making it safer to modify implementations while knowing behaviour remains the same.
-Do your best to **write some insightful automated tests** for your command line program.
+Do your best to **write some insightful automated tests** for your command-line program.

 ### Documentation